 Lynn English High School Extracurricular Activities

-All-City Band – Directors: Stephanie Mailhot & Robert Taylor
+All-City Band – Directors: Jeremy Witherell & James L’Italien

 Art Club – Advisor: Martha Brown

 - Art Club invites all to join!
 The club meets after school in Room 242, and it is a great place to be with old friends and meet new ones who share the same interests in the enjoyment of art.
 Students in the club create art for various purposes – to build their art portfolio, to enter art competitions, to enhance art skills, and for the sheer joy of making art.
 Club members are able to use all Art room resources to work on their own projects.
+We have many choices: drawing, painting, clay, and printmaking to name a few!
 There are field trips to museums, pizza parties, and fundraising opportunities.
-In October we went to the Peabody Essex Museum to see the American Impressionist, Childe Hassam and Isles of Shoals exhibit.
 Please join if you are looking for a fun and inspiring club.

 Cisco Academy – Advisor: Peter Holey, Jr.